Your Position: Home > Energy > How Long Do Inverters Really Last: Insights?

 While individual factors can cause variation, general industry insights suggest that:

-• **String Inverters:** Typically last between 5 to 10 years.
-However, manufacturers often provide warranties in the 5 to 10-year range, indicating their expected lifespan.
+• String Inverters: Typically last between 5 to 10 years.
+Manufacturers often provide warranties in this range, indicating their expected lifespan.

-• **Microinverters:** Often found in modern setups, they can frequently last anywhere from 10 to 20 years, showcasing their resilience and advanced design.
+• Microinverters: Often found in modern setups, they can last anywhere from 10 to 20 years, showcasing resilience and advanced design.

-• **Power Optimizers:** Similar to microinverters, these can also boast lifespans extending up to 20 years.
-They work in conjunction with string inverters, improving efficiency while enhancing durability.
+• Power Optimizers: Similar to microinverters, these can also boast lifespans extending up to 20 years.
+They work in conjunction with string inverters to improve efficiency while enhancing durability.

 Signs Your Inverter May Be Failing